BoxCast Team • March 27, 2019

 Bring lots of long, weatherproof extension cords if you’re plugging into an outlet.
 If you’re relying on batteries, make sure everything (cameras, mics, laptops) is fully charged beforehand.
 And always bring extra batteries.

 This has been just a quick summary of the problems posed by streaming outdoors.
-To learn more, go here and here.

 Note: Even if you successfully navigate all these challenges before the stream starts, it's always smart to have someone watch the stream online as it's going and check in with you to report any problems.
+Here's more on live streaming events.